Not sure how to critically analyse hyperbole? Dont worry! In this post, we will guide you step-by-step on how to identify and analyse hyperbole.

 We know that the persona is describing her father, but she exaggerates his qualities to make him seem more powerful.

 Here, she describes him as ‘marble heavy’ and a ‘ghastly statue‘, which doesn’t just make him seem like a cold statue, but an ugly, ghastly gargoyle.

 The persona describes his toe as being as ‘big as a Frisco seal‘ (Frisco is short for San Franciso, California).
 And we know that seals are very fat and big, especially for the size of a toe.

-We can also assume that his toe is also in located San Franciso, which is on the east coast of America.
+We can also assume that his toe is also in located San Franciso, which is on the west coast of America.